 Singing and Musicians

-The motive for going in to the sex trade is usually financial.
-For many pre-operative woman advertising themselves online, in the small ads or on the streets becomes a reluctant but very lucrative option - particularly at a time when their normal day-time career maybe faltering and medical costs and other outgoings are soaring.
-It also allows savings to be quickly accumulated for expensive feminisation surgery - typically breast augmentation, facial feminisation and eventually expensive sex re-assignment surgery.
-Because of the financial attractions of the trade, and the potential loss of earnings after SRS, surgery is often deferred.
-Indeed, in Europe it is uncertain how many of the thousands of "shemales" from Africa and South America that ply this trade can really be regarded as transsexual, many probably revert to leading a "gay" but clearly male life-style as age catches up them.
+The motive for going into the sex trade is usually financial.
+For many pre-operative woman advertising themselves online, in the small ads or on the street becomes a reluctant but very lucrative option - particularly at a time when their normal day-time career maybe faltering and medical costs and other outgoings are soaring.
+It also allows savings to be quickly accumulated for expensive feminisation surgery such as breast augmentation, facial feminisation and gender confirmation surgery.
+Because of the financial attractions of the trade, and the potential loss of earnings after GCS, surgery is often deferred.
+Indeed, in Europe it is uncertain how many of the thousands of "shemales" from Africa and South America that ply this trade can really be regarded as transsexual, many revert to leading a "gay" but clearly male lifestyle as age catches up them.